chiralsoftware/VirtBuilderNotes/README.md

     virt-builder ubuntu-18.04 --format qcow2 \
     --output test-ubuntu.qcow2 --hostname test-ubuntu \
+    --update \
+    --install emacs \
+    --size 15G \
     --firstboot-command 'systemctl enable serial-getty@ttyS0.service; systemctl start serial-getty@ttyS0.service' \
     --root-password password:root

 This command will create a qcow2 image.
 The important thing here is that it enables the serial console and sets an easy root password so that logging in and configuring it will be easy.

+## Caching

+By default virt-builder will cache the template image files in .cache in the home directory.
+This is good because the files are large.

 # Create an XML file for the VM